ericdequ/Sports/data/blog/Basketball/Tricks/the_crossover_breaking_ankles_with_style.md

 # The Crossover: Breaking Ankles with Style

 Basketball is a sport driven by finesse, agility, and creative flair.
 One skill that epitomizes all three is the **crossover dribble**.
 This iconic move has left many defenders on the ground, quite literally "breaking ankles."
-Today, we'll delve into the mechanics of the crossover, its execution, and how legends like **Allen Iverson** mastered it to become nearly unstoppable.
+Today, well delve into the mechanics of the crossover, its execution, and how legends like **Allen Iverson** mastered it to become nearly unstoppable.

 ## What is a Crossover Dribble?